PUBLICATIONS

 Abstract: We consider a principal–agent model to provide a general analysis of how risk affects incentives of firms who invest in cost-reducing R&D and compete in the product market.
 We specify the conditions under which higher risk reduces incentives of all firms.
 We also examine the conditions under which an increase in risk may trigger opposite responses of rivals in the same industry: some firms will strengthen while other firms will weaken the incentives provided to their agents.
 This result holds regardless of the mode of competition in the product market, Cournot or Bertrand, as long as the rivals’ R&D decisions are strategic substitutes.
 It can generate new empirical implications and can provide an explanation for the lack of strong empirical support in the literature for a negative relationship between risk and incentives.
 We also discuss policy implications regarding the effect of risk on the incentives to innovate and welfare.

-[4] Incentive contracts under product market competition and R&D spillovers, Economic Theory (2015), Volume 58, Issue 2, p.
+[5] Incentive contracts under product market competition and R&D spillovers (PDF), Economic Theory (2015), Volume 58, Issue 2, p.
 305-328.

 Abstract: This paper studies cost-reducing R&D incentives in a principal-agent model with product market competition.
 It argues that moral hazard does not necessarily decrease firms’ profits in this setting.
 In highly competitive industries, firms are driven by business-stealing incentives and exert such high levels of R&D that they burn up their profits.
 In the presence of moral hazard, underprovision of R&D incentives due to risk sharing can generate considerable cost savings, implying higher profits for both rivals.
 This result indicates firms’ incentives to adopt collusive-like behavior in the R&D market.
 We also examine the agents’ contracts and the profits-risk relationship when cross-firm R&D spillovers occur.

-Industrial organization and Innovation
+Industrial Organization and Innovation

-[5] Spillover feedback loops and strategic complements in R&D, Journal of Public Economic Theory (2019), Volume 21, Issue 6, p.
+[6] Spillover feedback loops and strategic complements in R&D (PDF), Journal of Public Economic Theory (2019), Volume 21, Issue 6, p.
 1126-1142

 Abstract: This paper studies, in a two‐period model, the effects of knowledge spillovers among product market competitors on R&D levels.
 It argues that when firms' R&D decisions are strategic complements, in industries in which spillovers increase the marginal productivity of a firm's R&D, both incoming and outgoing spillovers spur R&D in equilibrium.
 Outgoing spillovers can foster innovation even in a homogeneous‐product industry.
 In these industries, the intellectual property law should be such that facilitates knowledge diffusion.
 If firms have power in deciding the level of knowledge spillovers, we show that a firm will choose to disclose its knowledge to its product market competitors.